ineiti/livequiz/README.md

 - bugs:
   - ui
     - on mobile devices, long answers are hidden partially
+    - statistics are not shown anymore if switched to a tab and back
 - features
-  - add statistics
-    - show statistics
   - get all quizzes from a github repo
     - enter the name of a github / gitlab
   - compatibility with Delibay - probably difficult